robenkleene/robenkleene.github.io/_drafts/2019-06-16-on-cloudflare-warp-privacy.md

 The name 1.1.1.1 refers to two things: [A DNS service](https://1.1.1.1/dns/) that can be configured manually[^manualconfiguration], and [an app in the App Store](https://1.1.1.1), that automatically configures your device to use their DNS provider via a [VPN](https://en.wikipedia.org/wiki/Virtual_private_network).

 If you haven't done anything to special to configure your DNS, then you're probably using your ISPs DNS provider.
-This means your DNS requests are going directly to your ISP and they can see (and potentially store) the domain of every website that you visit (note that as long as you're connecting to the website over HTTPS, this applies *only* to the domain, not the path, so `https://blog.robenkleene.com` would be visible but `/2019/06/16/on-cloudflare-warp-privacy/` would not).
+This means your DNS requests are going directly to your ISP and they can see (and potentially store) the domain of every website that you visit (note that as long as you're connecting to the website over HTTPS[^httpisfirstpriority], this applies *only* to the domain, not the path, so `https://blog.robenkleene.com` would be visible but `/2019/06/16/on-cloudflare-warp-privacy/` would not).
 In fact, even if you've manually setup the 1.1.1.1 provider, e.g., without using the app, then your ISP can still see all of your DNS requests because DNS is in unencrypted protocol.

 This is where another feature of the 1.1.1.1 app comes in: It supports [DNS over HTTPS](https://en.wikipedia.org/wiki/DNS_over_HTTPS) and [DNS over TLS](https://en.wikipedia.org/wiki/DNS_over_TLS).
 Neither of these protocols are supported by iOS (or macOS) by default, so this is done by setting up a local VPN.
 [In a comment on the 1.1.1.1 app announcement](https://blog.cloudflare.com/1-thing-you-can-do-to-make-your-internet-safer-and-faster/#comment-4190526220), Cloudflare CEO Matthew Prince shared the reasoning behind the VPN: